ncats/translator-workflows/Workflow2/Tidbit/VHL/README.md

 | 0 | HGNC:26034 | SDHAF2     | succinate dehydrogenase complex assembly factor 2 | HGNC:12687 | VHL          | 0.629371 | Mod1B  |
 | 4 | HGNC:6971  | MDH2       | malate dehydrogenase 2 | HGNC:12687 | VHL          | 0.572727 | Mod1B  |
 | 1 | HGNC:16636 | KIF1B      | kinesin family member 1B | HGNC:12687 | VHL          | 0.559557 | Mod1B  |

+Among the phenotypic similarity hits, one finds a gene associated with a known oncogene (MYC).
+Another hit, SDHAF2, is associated with the SDH complex which may have involvement in a significant portion of cases of phaeochromocytoma (another phenotype expressed in VHL).
+The significance of the other hits is less clear.

 #### Mod1E Protein Interaction